-Most of the data needed to answer the questions presented in the Vermont

-Housing Needs Assessment Guide are at the Vermont Housing Data web site at www.housingdata.org.
-The information on this web site is a compilation of information from a variety of sources, including the U.S. Census Bureau; Vermont Department of Taxes, Vermont Department of Labor, and U.S. Department of Housing and Urban Development (HUD).
+Most of the data needed to answer the questions presented in the Vermont Housing Needs Assessment Guide are at the Vermont Housing Data web site at www.housingdata.org.
+The information on this web site is a compilation of information from four major data sources: U.S. Census Bureau; Vermont Department of Taxes, Vermont Department of Labor, and U.S. Department of Housing and Urban Development (HUD).
 Other data sources are used and noted where applicable.

-Once on the Web site, users should locate the box labeled "Community profiles" at the bottom of the page.
+Once on the Web site, users should locate the box labeled "Vermont housing data profiles" within the red row at the top of the page.
 These profiles contain hundreds of data pieces with current and historical information.
-Geographic data vary depending on source, but including villages, cities/towns, counties, and statewide.
-Once a topic is selected, such as data relating to population, families, and housing and renting costs, a list of different ways to limit the topic to include specific geographic locations appears on the right of the chart or graph.
+Data searches are available for villages. cities/towns, counties and the Burlington-South Burlington Metropolitan Statistical Area (MSA), and statewide.
+Once an area is selected, a listing of all of the data relating to population, households, families, housing costs, housing units, rental costs, income and wages, and many other topics are displayed.
 Each piece of information includes links to metadata, which provides a detailed description of the methodology for the preparing the information as well as the source.